ToyotaInfoTech/RAMN/docs/quickstart.rst

 Windows
 """""""

 On Windows, we recommend that you install VirtualBox and use a Linux distribution image.
-A common choice by car enthusiasts is Kali Linux [#f1]_.

-.. [#f1] If you cannot (or will not) run Linux in a VM for can-utils, we reccomend learning and using the platform-independent python-can which will work on all (python) platforms.
+A common choice by car enthusiasts is Kali Linux\ [#f1]_.

 - `Download and install VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_.
 - `Download a Kali Linux VirtualBox Image <https://www.kali.org/get-kali/#kali-installer-images>`_.